 There are three possible solutions for this issue, depending on the cause.

-Make the X, Y event layer permanent by saving the X and Y coordinates data as a shapefile in a project folder, or as a feature class in a file geodatabase.
-When the X and Y coordinate data is added to the map, it becomes an X, Y event layer.
-In ArcMap, event layers are designed to be temporary, which means that the event layers defined during a session do not persist after the session ends.
+- Make the X, Y event layer permanent by saving the X and Y coordinate data as a shapefile in a project folder, or as a feature class in a file geodatabase.
+When the X and Y coordinate data are added to the map, it becomes an X, Y event layer.
+In ArcMap, event layers are designed to be temporary, which means the event layers defined during a session do not persist after the session ends.